ukitta555/HEMVM_OOPSLA2025/README.md

 ### Adaptation Instructions
 - Smaller/bigger experiment sizes: in case one would like to perform smaller/bigger experiments, they would need to go to folders that contain Python scripts that generate the transaction workloads (see section 3).

-To generate new transactions, you need to run a node in a background mode (`nohup cargo run --release -p aptos -- node run-local-testnet --with-faucet --faucet-port 8081 --force-restart --assume-yes --evm-genesis-account 0x14Dcb427A216216791fB63973c5b13878de30916 > ../logs.txt 2>&1 &`), then run the corresponding shell deploy script (in the `shell_deploy_scripts` folder), and the run the corresponding Python workload generation script.
+To generate new transactions for experiment types 3 and 4, you need to run a node in a background mode inside of the corresponding client folder (`nohup cargo run --release -p aptos -- node run-local-testnet --with-faucet --faucet-port 8081 --force-restart --assume-yes --evm-genesis-account 0x14Dcb427A216216791fB63973c5b13878de30916 > ../logs.txt 2>&1 &`), wait for approximately 1 minute for the faucet to launch, then run the corresponding shell deploy script (in the `shell_deploy_scripts` folder), and, finally, run the corresponding Python workload generation script.
 The correspondance can be inferred from the runner files described in section 4.

+To generate new transactions for experiment types 1 and 2, similar steps are required.
+The only thing that changes across experiment types is the client folder and the command required to launch the client.

+To be precise, for experiment type 1 (Conflux), one would need to first make sure that `/dev-chain/blockchain_data` of the Conflux client folder does not exist (and remove it if it does), navigate to folder `/MoveXEther/EVoM-cfx-rust-oopsla24/dev-chain`,  and then launch the node using `../target/release/conflux --config development.toml > ../logs.txt 2>&1 &`.
+Then, launch the desired shell script, and the python file that does the transaction generation.

+For experiment type 2, use `nohup cargo run --release -p aptos -- node run-local-testnet --with-faucet --faucet-port 8081 --force-restart --assume-yes > ../logs.txt 2>&1 &` to launch the node in `aptos-core` folder.
+Next steps are similar to experiment types 3 and 4.

+After the transaction generation script is finished, kill the node by using `kill -9 <PID>`, where `<PID>` can be found by using `top` command.
+The generated file can be placed in the corresponding folder and later used in order to run the same experiments as in step 4.

 ## CONTACT